microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 {% endhighlight %}

-For more details of query syntex, please refer to mongodb doc site [Aggregation Pipeline Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/)
+For more details of query syntex, please refer to the MongoDB doc site [Aggregation Pipeline Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/)